Some links on this page are affiliate links. See full disclosure in the page footer.

 Common Mistakes to Avoid

-1. Over Optimistic Financial Projections
+1. Overly Optimistic Financial Projections

 Being overly optimistic about sales and revenue can hurt your credibility with investors.
 While believing in your business is essential, presenting realistic numbers grounded in data is even more necessary.